joelawm/Out-of-College-Learning/README.md

 ###### Languages
 Python
 ###### Framework
 Django Rest Framework
 ###### Assignments
 1. Section 1: Structure of a C++ Program
     - This just goes over the preprocessor and basics of the C++ main() function and namespaces.

+## Udemy gRPC [Node JS] Masterclass: Build Modern API & Microservices :: IN-PROGRESS
+Instructor: Stephane Maarek
+###### Overview
+This course goes over the a new modern api microservice architecutre called gRPC.
+The course goes indepth into gRPC and implementing it in Node JS.
+Personally I love the simplicity of gRPC, and for me its more logical to implement this then a ORM with a REST API, or even just a REST API.
+I can easily see this become the future just becuase of its simplicity and ease of configuration.
+###### Languages
+Python
+###### Framework
+gRPC
+###### Assignments
+1. Section 1: [Theory] gRPC Internals Deep Dive
+    - This goes over the theory behind gRPC and all the different interactions at our diposal.
+2. Section 2: [Hands-On] gRPC Project Overview and Setup
+    - Section 2 setups a dummy project for us to build off of.
+3. Section 3: [Hands-On] gRPC Unary
+    - Pass
+4. Section 4: [Optional] Stastically & Dynamically Code Generation
+    - Pass
+5. Section 5: [Hands-On] gRPC Server Streaming
+    - Pass
+6. Section 6: [Hands-On] gRPC Client Streaming
+    - Pass
+7. Section 7: [Hands-On] gRPC Bi-Directional Streaming
+    - Pass
+8. Section 8: [Hands-On] gRPC Additional Features Deep Dive
+    - Pass
+9. Section 9: [Hands-On] gRPC CRUD API with Postgres
+    - Pass